 EXETER PRIDE 2018

-Exeter Pride is one of the South West's biggest celebrations of the lesbian, gay, bisexual and transgender (LGBT+) communities in the region.
-A key annual event in the city's calendar, this year will mark Exeter Pride's 10th anniversary.
+Exeter Pride was one of the South West's biggest celebrations of the LGBTQ+ communities, and one of the biggest free Pride events in the country.
+A key annual event in the city's calendar.

 Adam Rank, Chair of Exeter Pride, said:

-"There will be a real celebration feel this year, being our 10th anniversary, it is the perfect time to consider how far we have come since Exeter Pride began.
-"We work closely with a range of partners to stage the event, including Exeter City Council, Devon County Council, the University of Exeter, Devon and Cornwall Police, Devon and Somerset Fire and Rescue Service, and local businesses."
+“There was a real celebration feel this year.
+Being our 10th anniversary, it was the perfect time to consider how far we have come since Exeter Pride began.

 Exeter Pride became a registered charity in 2015.